-- OpenXPKI CA-For more information, see the OpenXPKI Certificate Authority Configuration Guide. - Microsoft CA Enterprise-For more information, see the Microsoft Certificate Authority Configuration Guide.
+OpenXPKI CA-For more information, see "Managing certificates using OpenXPKI Certificate Authority" on page 78.

+• Microsoft CA Enterprise-For more information, see "Managing certificates using Microsoft Certificate Authority" on page 72.

 The connection between MVE and the CA servers must be validated.
 During validation, MVE communicates with the CA server to download the certificate chain and the Certificate Revocation List (CRL).
 The enrolment agent certificate is also generated.
 This certificate enables the CA server to trust MVE.